How to Start a (Successful, Moneymaking) Blog

 myself all of you, here is everything you need to know:

-Start by asking yourself what you’re interested in
+Start by asking yourself what lifestyle topics you’re interested in

-Your blog will only be successful if you are passionate about the topic you’re blogging about.
+Your lifestyle blog will only be successful if you are passionate about the topics you’re blogging about.
 You’re also far more likely to keep it going and post regularly if you’re writing about something you’d be researching or doing anyway.

 For example, if your Pinterest boards are all about food, and you love cooking, then you could start a blog about food and provide recipes and instructional videos.
 If you love interior design, then give your personal take on the coolest apartments around the world, coupled with your pick of the best products, and throw in some DIY tutorials.
 You get the picture.